 and with a wealth of knowledge to share with our students.

-Nicole Dickson (“Broadway Babies – Session 2” and “So Dramatic!”) holds a BA in Theatre from the University of West Florida.
+Nicole Dickson (“Broadway Babies – Thursday”, "Yes and!" and “Too Dramatic!”) holds a BA in Theatre from the University of West Florida.
 She is an actress, writer, teacher and coach with over 20 years’ experience in the industry, both nationally and internationally.
 She was featured in the film Atlantic Rim and has been seen on television shows such as FBI Criminal Pursuit and Wicked Attraction.
 She has extensive experience in improvisation and has founded and directed several improvisational theatre troupes, including Pensacola’s own highly successful improv troupe, IMPROVable Cause.
 Dickson is the owner and director of Pensacola-based mystery dinner theatre - Improbable Cause Mystery Theatre.
 She is also an accomplished director and educator in her field.

 Currently, Laura is teaching theatre and improv classes at Pensacola State College (PSC).
 Her teaching methods are strongly based in New York-style intensive acting classes.